stormysun513/ParGMRES/README.md

 ## Platform Choice

-We will be implement the parallel linear solver on the latesday cluster, where we can test CUDA, OpenMP, and multi-node parallelism.
+We will be implementing the parallel linear solver on the latesday cluster, where we can test CUDA, OpenMP, and multi-node parallelism.

 <!--